Stump Pass – like a Painting by Salvador Dali

 You can tell by watching the birds that they love their little paradise.
 They are bathing in the shallow water, snoozing in the grass or screaming at each other.
 They do not mind when people are walking around as long as they stay behind that fragile makeshift fence.

-You can walk around that fenced-in lagoon until you reach the actual “Stump Pass.”
-The pass is the end of that little world.
-It is the body of water between Manasota Key and Don Pedro Island.
-When the tide is rushing into the Lemon Bay or when the water is flushing out again, there is a powerful current in the pass.
+You can walk around that fenced-in lagoon until you reach the “Stump Pass.”
+The pass is the end of that little world, and it is the body of water between Manasota Key and Don Pedro Island where small to medium-size boats can go to the Gulf of Mexico.
+When the tide is rushing into the Lemon Bay or when the water is flushing out again, there is a powerful current in that pass.
 The current is so strong that it is continuously reshaping the tip of the peninsular.
 Every day Stump Pass will look differently.
 The sand is disappearing on one side and building up at another place until a storm is re-configuring everything all over again.

 We’ve been watching this process for over 25 years now.
-It is amazing how mother nature is able to re-shape this little peninsula over and over again.
+It is amazing how mother nature is able to re-shape this little peninsula over and over.
 Nothing looks like it did when we saw it for the first time in 1992.

 Once in a While, all Hell is let loose